spcl/MBTI-in-Thoughts/README.md

   <img src="paper/pics/overview_web.svg" width="95%">
 </p>

-We describe the MBTI-in-Thoughts (MiT) framework.
-It consists of two core components: (1) individual agent priming, where LLMs are conditioned with psychological profiles via structured prompts and validated using standardized personality assessments; and (2) structured multi-agent communication, where we implement progressively expressive interaction protocols (from isolated voting to decentralized dialogue with self-reflective memory) to study the effects of personality on group reasoning dynamics.
+The MBTI-in-Thoughts (MiT) framework consists of two core components: (1) individual agent priming, where LLMs are conditioned with psychological profiles via structured prompts and validated using standardized personality assessments; and (2) structured multi-agent communication, where we implement progressively expressive interaction protocols (from isolated voting to decentralized dialogue with self-reflective memory) to study the effects of personality on group reasoning dynamics.

 ### Priming Individual Agents

 MiT conditions an LLM agent to adopt a specified psychological profile by combining prompt-based priming with standardized behavioral evaluation.
 The process consists of two key stages: (1) injecting personality priors through a structured prompt; and (2) verifying the agent's behavioral alignment using an external psychometric test.
-We now detail these stages.

 #### Instilling Psychological Profile